-Some alterations were made when bay windows were added to the Regent Street frontage and a corner entrance has been made.
+Some alterations were made when bay windows were added to the Regent Street frontage and a corner entrance was made.
 Apart from that, it’s a very good example of a Georgian House.

 Many thanks to John Townson for the information on the Watson family and to Cari Pugh and Judy Roberts for their help with some of the research.